Steiner Brothers: World Championship Wrestling (1988–1992)

 At the same time, Scott was being groomed as a singles performer.
 On WCW's weekend TBS shows (WCW Power Hour, WCW Saturday Night, and WCW Main Event).
 There was a special "gauntlet" match segment where a performer was picked to wrestle a top star on each show on that weekend, winning the sum of $15,000 USD (kayfabe) if they defeated all three.
 Scott was the second to run the gauntlet, with his second opponent being Ric Flair.
 Because the Four Horsemen clumsily interfered, Steiner beat Flair by pinfall.
 He would then get a title match against Flair at Clash of the Champions XIV: Dixie Dynamite on January 30, 1991, which ended in a time limit draw. and began teasing a heel turn when he teamed with Marcus Bagwell against Steve Austin and Brian Pillman on an October 10, 1992 episode of WCW Worldwide.
 During the match Bagwell was injured when he was attacked Arn Anderson and when Scott went to tag Bagwell he was unable to.
 An angry Scott then kicked Bagwell and slammed him into the ring where he was attacked by Austin and Pillman who then won the match.
 Scott would go on to win the WCW World Television Championship from Ricky Steamboat on October 17.
 The heel turn which Scott was undergoing was later aborted upon the Steiner Brothers leaving WCW for the World Wrestling Federation after being lowballed on their contract renewal by then-WCW head Bill Watts.

+The Steiners reputedly engaged in extreme hazing behind the scenes during this time.
+In a 2019 interview, WCW promoter Eric Bischoff claimed that he first met the Steiners in 1992 when they were in the process of sexually assaulting a referee in a locker room, alleging they had "tortured" him.